-A balanced diet requires a mix of protein, carbohydrates, fat and fibre, adequate to maintain body condition.
-The body condition index over the page provides more information about optimal body condition for a racing greyhound.
+A balanced diet requires a mix of protein, carbohydrates, fat and fibre which is adequate to maintain body condition.

 The precise amounts and proportions of food to provide to each greyhound to achieve this will differ.
 Greyhounds' dietary needs vary according to a range of factors such as: